eanurku/Spring/SpringJpaByBryan/06_spring-data-jpa-conference-app-named-query/Readme.md

    }
 **

-4.named query provides pre-compilationation of queries and a better approach.
+4.named query provides pre-compilation of queries and a better approach.
 -@NamedQueries,@NamedQuery
 -add name query on model class
 **